eccelerators/SimStm/README.rst

  lines alines

-| Declare a lines object with ID.
+The ``lines`` instruction declares a lines object with ID.

-| The lines object contains an arbitrary number of line objects.
-It is
-  defined to have no content when it is declared by default.
+The lines object contains an arbitrary number of line objects.
+It is defined to have no content when it is declared by default.
 It can grow or shrink dynamically by lines instructions accessing it, e.g., ``lines insert array alines 9 barray``.

 Signal
 ^^^^^^